cheshire-cat-ai/docs/mkdocs/production/administrators/env-variables.md

 # Environment Variables
 The Core can be configured using environment variables, the values are read during Cat bootstrap.

-To set an environment variable, create a file with name `.env` at the same level of the `docker-compose.yml` file.
-The command `docker compose up` reads the `.env` file and sets the environment variable.
+To set environment variables:

+ - create a file named `.env` at the same level of the `compose.yml` file.
-The root folder contains the `.env.example`, you can use this file as a reference.
+ - The root folder contains the `.env.example`, you can use this file as a reference.
+ - Add to `compose.yml` the command to read the `.env`:

+    ```yml hl_lines="5 6"
+    services:
+      cheshire-cat-core:
+      image: ghcr.io/cheshire-cat-ai/core:latest
+      container_name: cheshire_cat_core
+      env_file:
+        - .env
+      ports:
+        - ${CORE_PORT:-1865}:80
+      volumes:
+        - ./static:/app/cat/static
+        - ./plugins:/app/cat/plugins
+        - ./data:/app/cat/data
+    ```

+ - The command `docker compose up` will noe read the `.env` file and set the environment variable.

-### CORE_HOST
+### CCAT_CORE_HOST
+Default value: `localhost`

 The host at which the Cat is running.
 The parameter is used by Admin Portal to determine the host to connect to.

-Default value: `localhost`
+If your installation has to be served on mywebsite.com, have in your `.env`: `CCAT_CORE_HOST=mywebsite.com`

-### CORE_PORT
+### CCAT_CORE_PORT
-The port the Cat has to use.
-The parameter is used by Admin Portal to determine the port to connect to.

 Default value: `1865`

+The port the Cat has to listen to, for both admin and REST API.
+Easter egg: `1865` is the year "Alice in Wonderland" was published.

-### CORE_USE_SECURE_PROTOCOLS
+### CCAT_CORE_USE_SECURE_PROTOCOLS
+Default value: `false`

 By default, the core APIs are exposed using the HTTP/WS protocol, set this parameter to `true` if you expose the API using the HTTPS/WSS protocol, for example using NGIX in front of the Cat.
-The parameter is read by the Admin Portal to determine the protocol to use.

-Default value: `false`

-### QDRANT_HOST
-The host on which Qdrant is running.
-Cat provides a ready-to-use Docker image for Qdrant.
-If you want to use an external instance of Qdrant, use this parameter to specify the host where it is running.
-You can also optionally specify the protocol to use in the URL to make a secure connection (for example https://example.com).

-Default value: `localhost`

-### QDRANT_PORT
-The port on which Qdrant is running.
-Cat provides a ready-to-use Docker image for Qdrant.
-If you want to use an external instance of Qdrant, use this parameter to specify the port where it is running.

-Default value: `6333`

-### QDRANT_API_KEY
+### CCAT_API_KEY
-This is used to set the Qdrant Api Key in the client connection statement.
-It should be configured if an Api Key is set up on the Qdrant Server.

 Default value: `[empty]`

-### API_KEY
-By default, the core APIs don't require any authorization, if you set this parameter all endpoints will require an `access_token` header for authentication such as `access_token: your-key-here`.
-Failure to provide the correct access token will result in a 403 error.
+By default, the core HTTP API does not require any authorization.
+If you set this variable all HTTP endpoints will require an `Authorization: Bearer <ccat_api_key>` header.

-Multiple keys can be accepted by separating them with a pipe (`|`) as follows: `API_KEY=your-key-here|secondary_client_key`.
+Failure to provide the correct key will result in a 403 error.
+Websocket endpoints will remain open, unless you set `CCAT_API_KEY_WS` (see below).

+If along the HTTP API call you want to communicate the endpoint also which user is making the request, use the `user_id: <my_user_id>` header.
+If you don't, the Cat will assume `user_id: user`.

+Keep in mind that api keys are intended for machine-2-machine communication; If you are talking to the Cat from a browser, set the api keys to secure your installation, but only communicate with the Cat via JWT (TODO: insert JWT tutorial).

+### CCAT_API_KEY_WS
 Default value: `[empty]`

+By default, WebSocket endpoints are open to the public.
+If you want to lock them down, set this environment variable, e.g. `CCAT_API_KEY_WS=meows`.

+To pass the gate, call the WS endpoint using a `token` query parameter:
+Example `ws://localhost:1865/ws/<user_id>/?token=<ccat_api_key_ws>`.

+Keep in mind that api keys are intended for machine-2-machine communication; If you are talking to the Cat from a browser, set the api keys to secure your installation, but only communicate with the Cat via JWT (TODO: insert JWT tutorial).

-### CORS_ALLOWED_ORIGINS
+### CCAT_CORS_ALLOWED_ORIGINS
-By default, the core APIs can be consumed from all origins, using the parameter you can specify which origins can consume the APIs.

 Default value: `*`

+By default, the core APIs can be consumed from all origins, using the parameter you can restrict which origins can consume the APIs.

+### CCAT_METADATA_FILE
+Default value: `cat/data/metadata.json`

+The name of the file that contains all the Cat settings.

+### CCAT_SAVE_MEMORY_SNAPSHOTS
+Default value: `false`

+Set to `ftrue` to turn on Vector Database snapshots, so when you change embedder an automatic backup will be saved on disk.
+Please note:

+ - Snapshots are painfully slow.
+ - We have not implemented a routine to reimport the snapshot.

+### CCAT_DEBUG
+Default value: `true`

+By default changes to files in the root folder of the Cat force a restart of the Core.
+This is useful during the development of Plugins.
+This behavior can be switched off in production by setting to `false`.

-### LOG_LEVEL
+### CCAT_LOG_LEVEL
+Default value: `INFO`

 The log level, available levels are:
 - `DEBUG`
 - `INFO`